SysKitTeam/docs-point/configuration/customize-audit-logs-collection.md

 ## Data Retention

-{% hint style="information" %}
-**Please Note!** The **data retention option for audit logs is only available in the Data Center plan**.
+### Point Cloud

+**Data retention is limited to only 1 year with Syskit Point Cloud**.

+Due to that, there are no settings or options for you to modify it.
+This applies to the Management, Security & Compliance, and Governance plans.
 For more details on Syskit Point plans that are currently available, check the [pricing page](https://www.syskit.com/products/point/pricing/).

-{% endhint %}
+### Point Data Center

 When audit log data retention is **enabled and set up, Syskit Point will delete audit logs** that are older than the specified timeframe.